-Have you ever had one of those moments when you’re reading the Bible and one word leaps out to shakes your world?
+Have you ever had one of those moments when you’re reading the Bible and a word leaps out to shakes your world?
 Reminds me of Groucho Marx’s old TV show “You Bet Your Life” where saying the secret word would win the contestant $100.00.
 The secret word for today is “pardon.”
-Not in the modern sense of “pardon me, do you have have Grey Poupon.”
+Not in the modern sense of “pardon me, do you have any Grey Poupon.”
 Or in the western sense of “pardon me ma’am.”
 But in the judicial sense of “you have been pardoned by the Governor.”
 Jesus said, “Do not judge, and you will not be judged; and do not condemn, and you will not be condemned; pardon, and you will be pardoned.
 Give, and it will be given to you.
 They will pour into your lap a good measure—pressed down, shaken together, and running over.
 For by your standard of measure it will be measured to you in return.”
 (Luke 6:37–38, NASB95)

 After a judge pronounces the sentence there are five possible outcomes (six if you count death but let’s not go there).
 The first is to serve the full term after which the convict is said to have, “paid their debt to society.”
 The conviction could also be overturned when new evidence comes to light which proves a person’s innocence.
 A sentence can also be commuted, reduced to time served or to a lighter sentence.
 The guilt remains but the debt was paid off early.
 The fourth outcome is to be paroled.
 The convict is released but will only remain so if they toe the line for a set amount of time.
 The final possible outcome is to be pardoned, forgiven by the state and released.